Foyin/ArduinoProjects/rangeBuzzer/readme.md

 To fix it, enter the command:
 `sudo usermod -a -G dialout <username>`

 `sudo chmod a+rw /dev/ttyACM0`

 Where `/dev/ttyACM0` is the specified port

-you're going to need to do this everytime you disconnect the arduino so you can make a shorter alias for the command with the command:
+you're going to need to do this everytime you disconnect the arduino so you can make a shorter alias for the command with the commands:

-`alias <new-command-name>="sudo usermod -a -G dialout <username>` `alias <new-command-name>="sudo chmod a+rw /dev/ttyACM0`
+`alias <new-command-name>="sudo usermod -a -G dialout <username>`

+`alias <new-command-name>="sudo chmod a+rw /dev/ttyACM0`